WilliamOpenshaw/GradeReportsGoogleClassroom/README.md

 * **Weighted Grading Support**: Specifically handles logic for courses graded by weighted categories.
 * **Individual Student Reports**: Generates a dedicated tab in the Google Sheet for every student, organizing their grades by category.
 * **PDF Generation & Emailing**: Converts student sheets into PDF reports and emails them to students and guardians.
-* [cite_start]**Resume Capability**: Includes logic to handle Google Apps Script 30-minute execution limits by allowing the script to pick up where it left off[cite: 1816].
+* **Resume Capability**: Includes logic to handle Google Apps Script 30-minute execution limits by allowing the script to pick up where it left off.

 ## Prerequisites